 One of my earliest childhood memories is the discovery that termites had taken up housekeeping with the Reeves family.
 When the termite man came to examine our hallway, his inspection revealed an entire 8′ x 16′ wall whose interior was the consistency of cardboard.
 He crawled under the house with his tank of potent poisons.
 We called the carpenter to replace the wallboard.

 Every April, unfortunate homeowners will notice piles of silvery termite wings beneath windows inside the house.
-Or they will find termites in a rotten stump.
 Or they will attempt to hang a picture and send the nail into an adjoining room with a single blow.
 Or they will find termites in a rotten stump (these are usually no problem).
 Concern, if not outright panic, ensues as they begin the process of deciding what should be done about their termites.

-Dr. Beverly Sparks, Extension Service entomologist, has compiled a list of the most frequently-asked questions about termite control.
+University of Georgia insect experts have compiled a list of the most frequently asked questions about termite control.
 Here are their thoughts:

 Q: How soon after I discover termites should I have the infested structure treated?